marcc-hpc/esc/docs/_common/rockfish-rpms.md

 rm install.txt
 ~~~

 Following installation, we use `ml own` to reveal our module, which has the same name as the "name" flag (`-n`) above.
-You can activeate your environment with `ml proot` and proceed to compile proot with the following method.
+You can activeate your environment with `ml own` and `ml proot` and proceed to compile proot with the following method.
+The `ml own` module will automatically check the default location to find the environments you installed.

 ~~~
 up=https://github.com/proot-me/proot